marcus67/little_brother/README.md

 * `minimal-slave.config`: A minimal configuration file to run the application on a client.
 This file is relatively simple since it only contains the details to connect to the master host.

-Choose the configuration file that best fits your needs and rename it to `little_brother.conf` (TODO: correct?).
+Choose the configuration file that best fits your needs and rename it to `little-brother.conf`.
 Look at the commented entries and adapt them if required.

 You will have to make at least the following adaptation: